thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 #### Basic

 **Basic** authentication option uses a **username** and **password** configured on the MQTT broker.
-It’s a good default for most setups—just use strong, unique credentials.
+It’s a good default for most setups - just use strong, unique credentials.

 | **Parameter**                   | **Default value** | **Description**                                                                                   |